hydephp/develop/tests/Hyde/README.md

 something has gone rather wrong, or that the wrong Framework version is loaded.
 Some tests also check that possibly breaking changes are not accidentally introduced.

+The test files for the Hyde are stored in [/packages/hyde/tests/](/packages/hyde/tests/)

 All tests are feature and/or integration tests.